nowsecure/cybertruckchallenge19/README.md

 - `100pts`: There is a token generated at runtime to unlock the carid=2.
 Can you get it? (flag must be summitted in hexa all lowercase)

-###  Challenge3 to unlock.
+###  Challenge3 to unlock car3.
 "Mr Truck: Unlock me Baby!"

 - `50pts`: There is an interesting string in the native code.
 Can you catch it?